Daniel-Rammirez/full-stack-proiects/README.md

 ## Getting Started

-Testing Github app
-TODO Redirect with subpage and action
+TODO Redirect with subpage and action (refactor)
-TODO Grid of places
+TODO Grid of place on the main page
-TODO my booking
-TOD